BushtalkRadio/BushtalkClient/README.md

 1. Make an account at https://www.bushtalkradio.com and log in
 2. Download the [Bushtalk World Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack) and install it to your community folder
 3. Download the [Bushtalk Radio Client](https://flightsim.to/file/7898/bushtalk-radio-client-audio-tours-from-your-cockpit) and log in
-4. Spawn at a suitable airport near to the landmark you wish to explore
+4. Choose a suitable departure airport to the landmark you wish to explore.
+(TIP: our website will tell you the nearest airport if you click on the POI)
-5. If you've logged in with the client, then you should see your plane being tracked on the website
+5. If you've logged in with the client, you will see your plane being tracked on the website
 6. Fly towards your destination, if you installed the Landmarks Pack then you'll see the POI marker in-game and as you approach the audio tour will play automatically.
+7. **Remember that you need to logged in with the client AND the website, otherwise the audio will not play!**

 ## NEW IN 1.3: Exploring new places with Bush Radar